Read our exclusive Q&A with Orange County Sheriff candidate John Mina.

-Why have you decided to run for county sheriff?
+Why are you running again for county sheriff?

-After serving more than 27 years with the Orlando Police Department, I still have a strong desire to serve my community.
+I have a strong desire to serve my community.
 Ensuring the safety of the residents and visitors of Orange County has been my life’s work.
-I have been a resident of Orange County for 28 years and I care deeply about the safety of this community.
-I feel a huge responsibility to run for Sheriff because I am the most qualified person and have the most experience.
+I have been a resident of Orange County for 30 years, and I care deeply about the safety of this community.
+I feel a huge responsibility to run for sheriff again because I am the most qualified person and have the most experience.
 I have shown proven leadership in crisis situations and have become a trusted face of law enforcement in Central Florida.